 You should also note whether the trustee or caregiver should receive any compensation.
 Although the role doesn’t require payment (unless you opt for professionals), including a salary of sorts or lump-sum payout makes sense.
 Whoever you choose will take over care of your beloved pets, and they deserve whatever thanks you can afford to give.

 Think of the above information as a starting point.
-Each situation will have its own issues, and an Estate Planning Attorney can best advise you how to move forward, including whether to add a power of attorney to the above plans.
+Each situation will have its own issues, and an Estate Planning Attorney can best advise you on how to move forward, including whether to add a power of attorney to the above plans.

 One last tip, if you live alone, carry a card in your wallet and post a note at home that states who should be called to take custody of your dog if you die.
 A bit morbid perhaps, but vital to their health and well-being.